de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Compressed multiplication operators on compact real Riemann surfaces

-We note that the matrix $\sigma_k$ is selfadjoint.
-It is an immediate consequence of the selfadjointness of the Hankel matrix $\mathbf{A}$ and the assumption that $y$ is real (and hence the residues of conjugate poles conjugate).
+We note that the matrix $\sigma_y$ is selfadjoint.
+It is an immediate consequence of the assumption that $y$ is real (and hence the Laurent coefficients of $y$, with appropriate choice of local coordinates, are real at real points and conjugate to each other at complex conjugate points).

 In the upcoming proofs we extensively use the following notation.